kmatias252/stock-analysis/README.md

 ## Results

 ### Analysis
+Below are the procedures I took to refactor our All Stock Analysis VBA Code.

+1.

 ### All Stock Analysis Output for 2017
 Ticker "TERP" was the only stock with a negative return in 2017.

 ![Stock Analysis Output - 2017](https://user-images.githubusercontent.com/91925639/138618321-9fb79d67-7ecb-4601-9deb-2f56e712cbee.png)

 ### All Stock Analysis Output for 2018